 Fish are most active in the early morning and the evening hours.
-During the warmer parts of the day, they often retreat to deeper parts of the water to cool off.
+During the warmer parts of the day, they often retreat from shallow water to deep water to cool off.

 It is best to fish during these hours of the day and to adjust your fishing depth accordingly.

 Fish are similar.
-They are used to eating what is around where they live.
-Now, I have used lures and other fake bait plenty in my life with success, but I have always had the best luck with fresh local bait.
+They are used to eating local food.
+Now, I have used lures and other fake lures plenty in my life with success, but I have always had the best luck with fresh local bait.

 This means you should scavenge for worms, insects, and other small creatures to use as bait.
-Also, take the time to watch the water because you can sometimes observe what the fish are eating.
-If you can see what the fish are eating, then go after that food source and use it as bait.
+Also, take the time to watch the water because you can sometimes observe what fish are eating.
+If you can see what they are eating, then go after that food source and use it.

 Mind Your Presence

-How you act around the water can certainly have an impact on your fishing success.
+How you act around the water can certainly have an impact on your success.

 Typically, you want to remain quiet and not talk or yell a lot.

-Fishing with the sun at your back is usually not advised because it casts a large shadow onto the water’s surface.
-When you move the shadow moves and this can scare away any fish that may be close.
+Standing with the sun at your back is usually not advised because it casts a large shadow onto the water’s surface.
+When you move the shadow moves, and this can scare away anything that may be close.

-A lot of motion will also scare fish away so do your best to sit or stand still once you find a fishing spot.
-When you must move, do so slowly and quietly
+A lot of motion will also scare fish away, so do your best to sit or stand still once you find a spot.
+When you must move, do so slowly and quietly.

 Don’t Avoid Obstacles in the Water

-People often avoid fishing around water obstacles, such as logs and rocks, at all costs because they do not want to snag their hook and break the fishing line.
+People often avoid throwing their line around water obstacles, such as logs and rocks, at all costs because they do not want to cause a snag and risk breaking the fishing line.

 Fish regularly hang around downed trees and rocks because it offers protection and other benefits.
 You will have to weigh the risk of fishing around these structures versus the potential of catching fish based on your skill level and the number of supplies you have.

-When fishing with a line and bait there are basically two ways to do so.
+There are basically two ways to fish with a line and bait.
 Passive fishing is where you throw a hook and bait into the water and wait for a fish to come to it.

-Hopefully, you do not go into the outdoors unprepared, but accidents happen and people find themselves trying to survive with little to no gear.
+Hopefully, you do not go into the outdoors unprepared, but unexpected emergency situations happen, and people find themselves trying to survive with little to no gear.

-This is about as primitive as it gets but when done correctly it is effective.
-A large rock can be thrown at a fish or a branch used to hit the fish.
-Sometimes this will kill the fish but usually, it stuns them, giving you a chance to grab them.
+This is about as primitive as it gets, but – when done correctly – it is effective.
+A large rock can be thrown or a branch can be used to hit a fish.
+This will not always kill; it usually stuns them, giving you a chance to grab them.

 This involves using a long pole, usually a piece of wood, with a sharpened end to spear the fish and pull them from the water.
-Using a knife will be the easiest way for crafting a point at the end of the pole but if you do not have one, the end of the wood can be scraped against a rock or other rough surface.
+Using a knife will be the easiest way for crafting a point at the end of the pole.
+If you do not have one, the end of the wood can be scraped against a rock or other rough surface.

-Spearfishing is not like you see on television where the spear is thrown at a fish.
+Spearfishing is not like you see on television where the spear is thrown.
 The best way to spearfish is by standing onshore or wading into the water and patiently waiting until a fish comes by before plunging the spear into the water.